Dagzy/NodeGitBook/docs/javascript_library/06-Express-Server/05-model-view-controller/03-controllers/01-test-one.md

 2. Open Postman.
 3. Open a new request.
 4. Change the dropdown to POST.
-5. Enter the enpoint into the URL input field: `http://localhost:3000/test/one`
+5. Enter the endpoint into the URL input field: `http://localhost:3000/test/one`
 6. Press 'Send'.
 7. You should see the following response:
 ![screenshot](assets/01-postman.PNG)